nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Capacity
-The maximum space (in bytes) that a Cell can occupy on the Nervos CKB.
+The maximum space (in bytes) that a cell can occupy on the Nervos CKB.

 #### Synonyms
 - [CKByte](#ckbyte)